mebobby2/scikitflow/README.md

 ## Upto

-Page 75
+Page 78

-Another quick way to get
+Scikit-Learn provides a few functions to split